eturea/Receipts-for-YNAB-site/privacy.md

 ### 3.1 Core Functionality
 - **Receipt scanning:** Using Apple Intelligence to extract merchant names, dates, amounts, and line items from receipt photos
 - **Data verification:** Calculating confidence scores to help you verify extracted information
-- **Category matching:** Suggesting appropriate YNAB categories based on your budget structure
+- **Category matching:** Suggesting appropriate YNAB categories based on your plan structure
-- **Transaction creation:** Syncing verified receipts to your YNAB budget as transactions
+- **Transaction creation:** Syncing verified receipts to your YNAB plan as transactions
 - **Receipt management:** Organizing and displaying your scanned receipts within the app

 ### 3.2 User Experience